bartvantuijn/noton/docs/setup.md

-# Self-host Noton with Docker
+# Setup

-You can self-host Noton using Docker and Docker Compose.
+You can self-host Noton using [Docker][docker] and Docker Compose or run it locally.
 This guide explains how to set up the application with a PostgreSQL or MySQL database.

 ## Requirements